1. basic issues

 co‑determination can be optional (details are in appendix D).

 For companies that are small according to finance values and staff, it may in certain cases also be useful to use this co‑determination.
-While doing so, at least in some cases the same members of the group population can be elected for various companies, such as the election would be only for 1 SB.
+While doing so, at least in some cases the same SB‑members of the third group can be elected for various companies, such as the election would be only for 1 SB.
 Application areas:

 - A group of companies in which the same person or group has larger shares;